Take the first step

 As I hope you can tell, this is a very special guest for a very special episode.
 In September of this year, we will mark the 20th anniversary of the launch of the TRIUM Global EMBA.
 This episode starts the celebration!
 I can think of no better guest or theme to reflect the belief on which TRIUM was formed: to succeed as a global business leader, you must be able to situate yourself and your organisation into the web of interdependencies which constitute life in a global age.

 Over the coming months we’ll be publishing memories and insights from Alumni, old and new.
-We start with Frédéric and Marion, both qualified pilots, representatives from the original TRIUM cohort and the latest graduation class.

 The most valuable lesson I took from my TRIUM experience is that you do not have ONE type of leadership.
 It is not what your employer is expecting from you but who you are.
 I could find my leadership style: Effectuation.
 It helps me to become a strong and successful entrepreneur.